 # Permissionssudo chmod 644 /Library/LaunchDaemons/info.term7.killall.siri.plist

-And this command deletes the log file that is always created when assistantd starts:
+And this command will delete the log file that is always created when assistantd starts:

 rm -f -- ~/Library/Assistant/assistantdDidLaunch